A Design Space for Multiscale Visualization: Methods

-We also sought to identify implications for design using our design space.
-To this end, we conducted analysis in two ways.
 First, we analyzed coded examples within the design space to find meaningful groups through iterative coding in three steps.
-We began by coding similar examples into groups that only differed by one or two dimensions.
-Then, we determined which of the dimensions remained consistent within each group.
-We used these sets of consistent dimensions to give meaningful names to the groups and define precisely what makes an example fit within a group.
-We would then begin this process again, but in the first step would code the groups rather than the individual examples, leading to us merging similar groups into single, larger groups.
-Once we were no longer able to merge groups together, we applied the definitions of the groups to the entire corpus again to ensure that we had the correct examples in each group and that each example fit into exactly one group each.
-This process led us to identify five groups, which we call \textbf{strategies}, namely shared approaches with respect to design space choices.
+For this analysis, the first author conducted thematic analysis \cite{braun2012thematic}.
+The author began by coding similar examples into groups that only differed by one or two dimensions.
+Then, they determined which of the dimensions remained consistent within each group.
+They used these sets of consistent dimensions to give meaningful names to the groups and define precisely what makes an example fit within a group.
+They then began this process again, but in the first step would code the groups rather than the individual examples, leading them to merge similar groups into single, larger groups.
+Once they were no longer able to merge groups together, they applied the definitions of the groups to the entire corpus again to ensure that they had the correct examples in each group and that each example fit into exactly one group each.
+This process led them to identify four groups, which we call \textbf{strategies}, namely shared approaches with respect to design space choices.
 We discuss the results of this analysis in Section~\ref{sec:strategies}.